ZykeWasTaken/zyke_status/README.md

 # Planned TODO

+## Easier Development

+-   All sorts of re-structuring and additions of functions/exports will be made to allow for easier development for everyone that is interested in interacting with our resource.

+## More Statuses

+-   Anxiety, pains and whatnot that is suggested or thought of will be added in the near future.

 ## Severity For Queues

 -   Stack all the active for a queued key, and alter the severity based on the total value.
 If your screen is slightly blurred because of 3 different effects, it should be combining all values for a final effect multiplier.
 Really only relevant for number values queued.